Devharsh8767/Simon-Say-Game/README.md

 # Simon-Say-Game
-this is the 1st project made by using html css and js
+this is my 1st project made by using html, css and js